seyi-adeleke/seyi-adeleke/README.md

 Hello, I’m Seyi, a fullstack engineer.
-I use tools like Javascript, PHP and GoLang to build software and web applications.
+I use tools like Javascript, PHP and GO to build software and web applications.